akshath-raj/Workplace-Safety-Optimization/README.md

 # WORKPLACE SAFETY OPTIMIZATION

 According to estimates, there are around 30 deaths per 1000 construction workers per year.
-And the three major reasons for the injuries are
+The three major reasons for the injuries are
 (a) fall for heights
 (b) electrocution
 (c) heart stress.

-To overcome such bad haps we at ERROR 404 have developed a transforming workspace with the integration of wearable IoT technology that monitors workers' vital signs, and utilize IoT infrastructure to  enhance the workplace safety and over all well being well-being
+To overcome such bad haps we have developed a real-time dashboard that monitors workers' vitals and uses various complex neural networks for hazard detection.

+This directory contains the code implemented for implementing this idea.